josep-pujol/learning_ifd-dashboard/README.md

     - 6 currencies to convert both ways
     - warning message when amount is not a valid number
 - section with historical rates
-    - multiline chart with the implemented 6 currencies
+    - multiline chart with 3 years information of the implemented currencies
-    - the chart include focus lines with information labels
+    - the chart include focus lines with information labels for each lines
+    - there is a dynamic label with the current date on the top left of the chart

 ### Features Left to Implement
 - None